-1. Retain the existing character of Malvern's historic spa town and its countryside setting adjacent to the Hills and Commons and ensure that new development

-- enhances this character and is fully integrated into the fabric and infrastructure of the Area. - Protect and enhance the Area's green infrastructure, landscape and nature conservation assets including its Hills, its Commons, its countryside and network of greenspaces within the urban area and ensure that new development protect and enrich the Area's visual amenity, key views and vistas, natural environment and landscape character. - 3.
-Protect and enrich the Area's heritage assets and historic environment and ensure new development sustains and enhances the significance of designated and non-designated heritage assets within the Area's existing townscape and landscape.
+- 1. Protect and enhance the existing character of Malvern's historic spa town and its countryside setting adjacent to the Hills and Commons and ensure that new development enhances this character and is fully integrated into the fabric and infrastructure of the Area. - 2.
+Protect and enhance the Area's green infrastructure, landscape and nature conservation assets including its Hills, its Commons, its countryside and network of green spaces within the urban area and ensure that new development protects and enriches the Area's visual amenity, key views and vistas, natural environment and landscape character. - 3.
+Protect and enrich the Area's heritage assets and historic environment and ensure new development sustains and enhances the significance of designated and nondesignated heritage assets within the Area's existing townscape and landscape.

-Policy MV1: Key Views
+Policy MV1: Exceptional Key Views